 Why Should You Thin Citrus Trees?

+As a gardener, you want the biggest crop of oranges, lemons, or limes you can get from your citrus orchard.
+So why should you thin citrus trees, pruning out some of those immature fruit?
+The idea behind thinning fruit on citrus trees is to produce less but better fruit.
+Often, young citrus trees produce many more tiny fruits than the tree can bring to maturity.
+Removing some of these by fruit thinning in citrus trees gives the remaining fruits more room to develop.
 A more mature citrus tree might have enough room on its branches for all of its baby fruits to develop fully.
 This does not mean that thinning citrus fruits is unnecessary.
-Branches bearing a maximum amount of fruit can break, crack or split from the weight.
+Branches bearing a maximum amount of fruit can break, crack, or split from the weight.
 If you lose a major branch from your tree, you will get reduced fruit amounts.
 Fruit thinning in citrus can be essential to protect the branch structure.

 How to Thin Citrus Tree Fruit